Keeping your children safe online

 Download the Childnet International’s leaflet, by clicking HERE, aimed at parents for supporting children with their online activity.
 This includes a checklist of actions you can take towards ensuring your children are safe online.
 Childnet uses the SMART internet safety rules that we reinforce within school.

 Unsure about PEGI game ratings?

 Ratings are given to games from the Pan European Game Information (PEGI) system.
 In Cambridgeshire, we are increasingly made aware of children who have access to games rated above their actual age. click HERE for a link to the PEGI website for more information.
-Click HERE for an eye-opening article from The Guardian regarding the importance of observing PEGI ratings.

 Children increasingly put pressure on their parents for access to websites and games above their age limitations.
 Click HERE for a copy of Childnet’s leaflet for parents about online gaming which includes information on minimising risks online, the importance of PEGI ratings and ways to work with children regarding these issues.